top of page

 What documents are needed to open an account?

-Which documents you will need will depend on whether you are opening an account as a resident or a tourist.
+The documents you will need will depend on whether you are opening an account as a resident or a tourist.
 Requirements also vary among the different banks.
 If you are a resident, you will generally need to provide the following:

 Opening a Non-Resident Bank Account at Banco de Costa Rica: Simple Process, Enhanced Security